rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 }
 ```

-If php-fpm is listening on a unix socket:
+If php-fpm is listening on a UNIX socket:

 ```bash
 location ~ \.php$ {